 How can you be sure what you’re taking?

 There’s no way to know if a substance is actually what you think it is, unless you get it tested.
-For example, it’s common for MDMA to actually be another drug, or mixed with different substances like synthetic cathinones, known as ‘bath salts’.
+For example, it’s common for MDMA to actually be another drug, or mixed with different substances like synthetic cathinones.
 These other drugs may be different in strength, have different effects, and may take longer to have an effect which could lead to re-dosing and an increased chance of overdose.

-While it’s always safest to not take any illicit drugs at all, testing can help minimise the risk.
+While it’s always safest to not take any illicit drugs at all, getting your drugs checked can help minimise the risk.
 You can’t just take someone’s word that you have what you think you have, and you can’t just go on sight or smell alone.